LaibaKhan118/study_sphere/README.md

 # Study Sphere
-## A little excursion into the world of we development
+## A little excursion into the world of web development

-This repository contains HTML and CSS codes for our semester project where we have created a functional and responsive educational blog website.
+This repository contains HTML and CSS codes for our semester project, in which we created a functional and responsive educational blog website.

 # Group Members
 - Laiba Khan [24K-0644] (lead)